waysidemapping/waysidemapping.org/_source/_projects/va-is-for-mappers.md

 ---
 ## Welcome to Virginia

-"[Virginia Is For Lovers](https://en.wikipedia.org/wiki/Virginia_Is_for_Lovers)" is one of the more famous tourism slogans, found on welcome signs all over the state.
+"[Virginia Is For Lovers](https://en.wikipedia.org/wiki/Virginia_Is_for_Lovers)", one of the more famous tourism slogans, can be found on welcome signs all over the state.
 Ahead of State of the Map US 2023 in Richmond, I adopted the design for the love of mappers, taking special care to place the ❤️ at the approximate location of RVA.

 A sticker with this graphic was a freebie for conference attendees.